(9 minute read with examples of successful B2B brands)

 B2B Brand Experience Case Study: Happiest Minds

-When Happiest Minds was being conceptualised by Ashok Soota, Paul Writer was roped in to help translate his vision.
+When Happiest Minds was being conceptualised by Ashok Soota, Paul Writer was roped in as the B2B brand services expert to help translate his vision.
 The logo was crowd-sourced to get greater participation, the mission statement was articulated with the acronym SMILES, and went to adopt the “Mindful IT company” as its first tagline.
 To keep it unique there was an extensive exercise to understand how the customer and employee experience would be different for a mindful organization.
 Everything fit together.

 2. Be consistent in your B2B Brand messaging